Join a Non-Medical Prescribing course you can study flexibly, part-time.

 How you’ll study

-You’ll be assessed as stipulated by regulatory requirements using a mixture of online and work-based assessment methods:
+You’ll be assessed as stipulated by regulatory requirements using a range of assessment methods:

 - Four written assignments